whisperingpixel/Sentinel-Granules-Service/Readme.md

 # Usage

-Call is something like this:
+Once you have set up the web application, you can call it, e.g., using your browser with something like this:

 ````
 https://localhost/cgi-bin/S2-granules.py?wkt='POINT (10 10)'